 Vitrectomy

-In the most severe clinical cases, vitreous degeneration requires surgery, the vitrectomythrough which it is removed the degenerated vitreous gel and is replaced with an artificial one.
+In the most severe clinical cases, vitreous degeneration requires surgery, the vitrectomythrough which it is degenerated vitreous gel is removed and replaced with an artificial one.
 Although vitrectomy is a decisive operation, especially in the most severe cases, it may be responsible for the occurrence of certain complications, including cataracts, retinal detachment, ocular inflammations/infections or ocular haemorrhages, and for this reason ophthalmologists tend to perform this type of operation as a last resort.

 YAG laser vitreolysis